MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

     1. Sends a GET request to the Update Video Index with test information formatted with the schema.
 1. See the results in the Azure Video Indexer portal.

+For step by step guidance, see the [Bring your own model quickstart]().

 ## Schema

 The values for populating the custom data are as follows: